There's A Promising New Vaccine For One Of The World's Top Health Threats

 The Philippines, Indonesia and Bangladesh are also dealing with major dengue epidemics.
 Guam has recorded its first outbreak in 75 years.

-"This is the fastest-spreading mosquito borne viral disease on the planet," says Derek Wallace, who leads the Takeda Pharmaceutical Company's global effort to develop a dengue vaccine.
+"This is the fastest-spreading mosquito-borne viral disease on the planet," says Derek Wallace, who leads the Takeda Pharmaceutical Company's global effort to develop a dengue vaccine.

 "Dengue is a very important disease across a large part of the world.
 Nearly half the world's population is at risk of dengue," he says.
 "There are nearly 400 million infections annually, and about 100 million of those are symptomatic."

 So 100 million people are getting sick with a disease that clinicians have no drugs to fight.
 All doctors and nurses can do is manage the patient's symptoms.
 Make sure they stay hydrated.
 Try to control the fever.
-Give them some pain killers to counter the intense discomfort in their joints.
+Give them some painkillers to counter the intense discomfort in their joints.

 Most patients fight through the disease.
 They get better in a week or so — but in severe cases, dengue can cause organ failure and even death.